fabdullah230/VISUAL-backend/README.md

 GET (/leaderboards/all) -> details of all scores (List of JSON)

 POST (/leaderboards) -> create new score (JSON with {quizId, playerId, score, name}
+to be implemented -> api call that returns the quiz IDs of the quizzes that the player attempted

 Pair